saurabh-das7/pm-tpm-playbooks/ai-learning/llm_eval_problem_landscape.md

 ---

 *Written as part of my public AI learning journey.
-I am a Senior TPM and Designated PM at Microsoft AI, documenting what I learn while building real AI products.
+I am a Senior TPM at Microsoft AI, documenting what I learn while building real AI products.
 See the `llm-eval-toolkit` repo for a hands-on project applying these concepts.*